-60 Under this proposal, soft-scheduled generators would not be subject to network constraints.

-a report each month to the AER and AEMO comparing their forecast and actual generation.
-ENGIE also proposes that new rules be introduced to set tolerance limits on non-conformance with their generation profiles.62
+ENGIE did not propose that soft-scheduled generators be required to follow dispatch instructions.
+However, ENGIE considered it important to have a reasonable compliance obligation in place to require soft-scheduled generators take measures to run their generation consistent with the information provided to AEMO.
+Therefore, the rule change request proposed that soft-scheduled generators be required to provide a report each month to the AER and AEMO comparing their forecast and actual generation.
+ENGIE also proposed that new rules be introduced to set tolerance limits on non-conformance with their generation profiles.65